ASU-EGR304-2026-F-202/ASU-EGR304-2026-F-202/docs/05-design-ideation.md

 1. Accurate humidity, pressure, and light measurements
 2. A simple, readable display
-3. Reliable 9 V-to-5 V power regulation
+3. Reliable 9 V to 5 V power regulation
 4. Safe communication with teammates' subsystems
 5. Basic protection from water and outdoor conditions
 6. Replaceable batteries and accessible components